nrkno/sofie-core/packages/documentation/docs/user-guide/installation/installing-package-manager.md

 You can see a list of available options by running `package-manager-single-app.exe --help`.

-In some cases, you will need to run the http proxy server component elsewhere so that it can be accessed from your Sofie UI machines.
+In some cases, you will need to run the HTTP proxy server component elsewhere so that it can be accessed from your Sofie UI machines.
 For this, you can run the `sofietv/package-manager-http-server` docker image, which exposes its service on port 8080 and expects `/data/http-server` to be persistent storage.
-When configuring the http proxy server in sofie, you may need to follow extra configuration steps for this to work as expected.
+When configuring the http proxy server in Sofie, you may need to follow extra configuration steps for this to work as expected.

-### Distributed setup
+### Distributed Setup

-For setups where you need to interact with multiple CasparCG machines, or want a more resilient/scalable setup, package manager can be partially deployed in docker, with just the workers running on each CasparCG machine.
+For setups where you need to interact with multiple CasparCG machines, or want a more resilient/scalable setup, package manager can be partially deployed in Docker, with just the workers running on each CasparCG machine.

-An example docker-compose of the setup is as follows:
+An example `docker-compose` of the setup is as follows:

 ```
 services: